VladRafli/animal-adoption-nestjs/README.md

 ## Deployment

-Planned deployment on AWS ECS with Domain.
+Deployed on AWS with EC2 Free tier, and AWS RDBMS Service.

 ## Code Standards